Shangardevi/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

-## General Information
+## General Information<br />
-### Data Handling and Cleaning:
+### Data Handling and Cleaning:<br />
-No missing values or incorrect data types before we proceed to the analysis stage:
+No missing values or incorrect data types before we proceed to the analysis stage: <br /><br />
-**Column wise:**
+**Column wise:**<br />
-• All null value column has been removed.
+• All null value column has been removed.<br />
 • Dropped the columns which has customer behavior and will not be available for new customers.
-There is no point of analyzing those column where data will not be available for new customers
+There is no point of analyzing those column where data will not be available for new customers<br />
-• Dropped the columns, if all values on column is same.
+• Dropped the columns, if all values on column is same.<br />
-• Dropped column which has NA and 0 which will not be useful for analysis
+• Dropped column which has NA and 0 which will not be useful for analysis<br />
-• Removed desc column as NLP is not part of this project.
+• Removed desc column as NLP is not part of this project.<br />
-• Removed url column
+• Removed url column<br /><br />
-**Correcting Incorrect Data Types:**
+**Correcting Incorrect Data Types:**<br />
-• Removed months string from terms
+• Removed months string from terms<br />
-• Removed % from int rates
+• Removed % from int rates<br />
-• Removed all special char from emp_length
+• Removed all special char from emp_length<br />
-• Replace verification_status "source verified" value with verified **Imputing Missing Values:**
+• Replace verification_status "source verified" value with verified<br /><br />
+**Imputing Missing Values:**<br />
-• Replacing emp length NA or empty with 0 value
+• Replacing emp length NA or empty with 0 value<br />
-• Replace home_ownership None value with Others
+• Replace home_ownership None value with Others<br /><br />

-### Data Handling and Cleaning
-**Row wise:**
+**Row wise:**<br />
 • Dropped current loan status as this is will not add value.
-Interested on charged off and fully paid loans.
+Interested on charged off and fully paid loans.<br />
 • Checked id and member Id are unique.
-There is no duplicate rows because id and member_id rows as same as no of rows.
+There is no duplicate rows because id and member_id rows as same as no of rows.<br />
 • Checked the no of rows which has missing NA or null.
-There are no empty rows in dataset.
+There are no empty rows in dataset.<br /><br />
-**Sanity Checks:**
+**Sanity Checks:**<br />
 • All numeric data should be positive.
-Confirmed all are positive integers Derived Column:
+Confirmed all are positive integers<br /><br />
+**Derived Column:**<br />
-• Extracted month and year from issue_d.
+• Extracted month and year from issue_d. <br /><br />
-**Outliers Removal:**
+**Outliers Removal:**<br />
 • All numeric data has been distributed well except annual_inc.
 So removing outlier on annual_inc.
-Data kept till 98 percentile Analysis Approach – Univariate Analysis
+Data kept till 98 percentile<br /><br />
+### Analysis Approach – Univariate Analysis<br />
-• Distribution of loan_amnt , funded_amnt and funded_amnt_inv looks
+• Distribution of loan_amnt , funded_amnt and funded_amnt_inv looks similar.<br /><br />
-similar.
-**Continuous data observation:**
+**Continuous data observation:**<br />
-• Most of the Loan amounts are between 5000 15000
+• Most of the Loan amounts are between 5000 15000<br />
-• Most of the funded amount are between 5000 15000
+• Most of the funded amount are between 5000 15000<br />
-• Most of the interest rates between 8 to 14%
+• Most of the interest rates between 8 to 14%<br />
-• Most of the installments are between 200 400
+• Most of the installments are between 200 400<br />
-• Most of the DTI are between 1218
+• Most of the DTI are between 1218<br />
-• Most of the Annual income is in the range of 30,000 and 60,000
+• Most of the Annual income is in the range of 30,000 and 60,000<br /><br />

-### Analysis Approach – Univariate Analysis
-**Categorical data observation:**
+**Categorical data observation:** <br />
-• 76% of loans are 36 months term and 24% loans are 60 months term
+• 76% of loans are 36 months term and 24% loans are 60 months term<br />
-• Loan applicants contribution are Grade A (30%), Grade B(26%), Grade C (20%)
+• Loan applicants contribution are Grade A (30%), Grade B(26%), Grade C (20%)<br />
-• 22% of employees are 10+ years and 20% employees are 1 year.
+• 22% of employees are 10+ years and 20% employees are 1 year.<br />
-• 49% of loan applicants has rented home and 43% is mortgage
+• 49% of loan applicants has rented home and 43% is mortgage<br />
-• 56% of source has been verified and 44% is not verified
+• 56% of source has been verified and 44% is not verified<br />
-• 85% of loan is fullu paid and 15% of loan is charged off.
+• 85% of loan is fullu paid and 15% of loan is charged off.<br />
-• 47% of purpose is dept consolidation and 13% is for credit card
+• 47% of purpose is dept consolidation and 13% is for credit card<br />
-• Given data set, 53% of loan provided on year 2011 and 30% of loan provided on 2010
+• Given data set, 53% of loan provided on year 2011 and 30% of loan provided on 2010<br />
-• No of load applied is slightly high on Oct, Nov and Dec
+• No of load applied is slightly high on Oct, Nov and Dec<br />

 ### Analysis Approach – Segmented univariate analysis
 **Segmented variate analysis Observation:**
 • 60 months term charged off is 25% compare with 36 months term which is 11%.
-Prefer term is 36 months.
+Prefer term is 36 months.<br />
-• Lower grade charge off rate is way high than higher grade.Charge off for Grade E (27%), F (33%) and G(35%) , how ever Grade A (6%), B(12%), C(17%), D (22%)
+• Lower grade charge off rate is way high than higher grade.Charge off for Grade E (27%), F (33%) and G(35%) , how ever Grade A (6%), B(12%), C(17%), D (22%)<br />
 • Sub grade: sub grade is aligning with Grade behaviour.
 Charge off percentage is in ascending order from A1 to F5.
-Slight diffrence behaviour on G1 to G5 grade.
-However number of records contributed to G subgrade is way lower than other grades. we can ignore subgrade G*.
+Slight diffrence behaviour on G1 to G5 grade.However number of records contributed to G subgrade is way lower than other grades. we can ignore subgrade G*.<br />
-• Not much variant in charge_off percentage based on Emp_length
+• Not much variant in charge_off percentage based on Emp_length<br />
-• Not much variant in charge_off percentage based on home_ownership
+• Not much variant in charge_off percentage based on home_ownership<br />
-• verification status verified is just 3% higher than non_verified no major variance
+• verification status verified is just 3% higher than non_verified no major variance<br />
-• purpose High charge off percentage. small_business (28%). renewable_energy (19%) educational (17%)
+• purpose High charge off percentage. small_business (28%). renewable_energy (19%) educational (17%)<br />
 • addr_state NE state has high charge off rate 60%.
 However only 5 records contributed.
-So Ignoring.
+So Ignoring.<br />
-• pub_rec_bankruptcies 2 , charge off is 40% which is high . pub_rec_bankruptcies 1 is 22%
+• pub_rec_bankruptcies 2 , charge off is 40% which is high . pub_rec_bankruptcies 1 is 22% <br />
-pub_rec_bankruptcies 0 is 14%
+• pub_rec_bankruptcies 0 is 14%<br />
-• No of loans applied on sep, Oct, nov, dev month is high compare to other months.
+• No of loans applied on sep, Oct, nov, dev month is high compare to other months. <br /><br />

 ### Analysis Approach – Bivariate Analysis:
 **Bivariate Analysis Observation**